richmahn/en_tn/act/20/intro.md

 #### Structure and formatting ####

-This chapter functions as a way for Paul to say goodbye to the people of Ephesus.
-He gives them instructions, since they will never see him again.
+In this chapter Luke describes Paul's last visits to believers in the provinces of Macedonia and Asia before he went to Jerusalem.

 #### Special concepts in this chapter ####

 ##### Race #####

-Paul uses the image of a "race" for the Christian life.
-This is not to say that the Christian life is about winning or coming in first place.
-Instead, it is a long race that requires discipline and perseverance.
-(See: [[rc://en/tw/dict/bible/kt/discipline]])
+Paul spoke of living for Jesus as if he were running in a race.
+By this he meant that he needed to keep working hard even when things were difficult and he wanted to quit.
+(See: [[rc://en/ta/man/translate/figs-metaphor]] and [[rc://en/tw/dict/bible/kt/discipline]])

-##### The leading of the Holy Spirit #####
+##### "Compelled by the Spirit" #####

-Christians are to follow the leadership and guidance of the Holy Spirit in their lives.
+Paul thought that the Holy Spirit wanted him to go to Jerusalem even if Paul did not want to go there.
+The same Holy Spirit told other people that when Paul arrived in Jerusalem, people would try to harm him.

 ## Links: ##